cloud-gov/cf-route-lookup/README.md

 ## End-of-Life

 This plugin is no longer supported.
-Equivalent functionality is provided by [CloudFoundry cf-lookup-route plugin](https://github.com/cloudfoundry/cf-lookup-route).
+Equivalent functionality is provided by the [CloudFoundry cf-lookup-route plugin](https://github.com/cloudfoundry/cf-lookup-route).

 ## Installation